LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 The instance variable names and method names used without an object reference and dot refer to the *current* instance.
-Whenever a constructor or method in the class is called, there is *always* a current object:
+Whenever a constructor or non-static method in the class is called, there is *always* a current object:

 #.
 In a constructor, referring to the object being created.